 9. Vendors must reside in Maine and represent Maine-based businesses or organizations.
-The living and are not yet available from a Maine-based business or organization.
+The CGCF accepts goods and services not made in Maine if they are important to the quality of rural living and are not yet available from a Maine-based business or organization.